helen751/Hugo_finance_tracker/README.md

 - Currency rates are manual demo values (no live API by design).
 - No authentication; data stays on the device.
 - Basic conflict handling for imports (IDs only).
-- Tests are minimal; add more assertions in a `tests.html` page if required by rubric.

 ---